mauriciofsnts/mauriciofsnts/README.md

 ### Hi, I'm Mauricio (:  👋

-I am a front-end developer with a passion for coding and learning new tech.
+I'm a software engineer with experience developing software on multiple platforms and languages.
+I have a passion for solving complex problems and working as a team to build scalable and efficient solutions.

 ---